SatireSage/MinionSeeker/README.md

 - 15 mines
 - 20 mines

+## Usage

+Download an emulator on Android Studio, or pair a tethered device and run the application.
+This application was tested on the Google Pixel 2, and the Samsung S10.

 ## Contributing

 If you would like to contribute to this project, please open an issue or submit a pull request with your proposed changes.